UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/16-type-inference.md

 =================================
-Beginning of the next set of notes, but I want to get through as much as possible on Wed the 8th
+Beginning of the next set of notes, but I want to get through as much as possible on Wed the 8th, but ok if some of it spills into Monday's lecture.

 Last Time
 Type inference